 Over the years I have achieved volume by learning how to style my hair type.
 I didn’t magically acquire more hair follicles.
 Allowing my hair to air dry or setting the curls via flat-twists allowed me to gain the best results for my washngoes.

 My go to protective natural hair hairstyles are updos (also known back in the day as French Rolls) and cornrow.
 If my plaiting the cornrows myself, I tend to stick to 2 – 4 braids.
 It’s now called boxer braids in the glossy mags.

 Self-Care & Natural Hair Health

 Natural hair maintenance is more than what you put on the hair.
 All-round health plays a big part in hair growth.
 You know it already but I’ll say any way, healthy eating and exercise are important.
 When I went into perimenopause AND my hair lack lustre and thinner, I began taking supplements.
 The supplements I chose contained vitamins to support hair growth (i.e. vitamin E, C and B).

 As a result my skin and nails looked amazing.
 I didn’t notice a spike in my hair length but it grew healthy and had a natural shine.

 Additionally, part of my self-care Sunday routine has been to either deep condition my hair or pre-poo.
 The pre-poo would usually be an organic oil treatment before shampooing.
 Alternatively, the deep conditioning was done after shampooing.
 Depending on how my week had been and how my hair felt I would select a treatment accordingly.

 How long have you been natural?
 What has been your challenge or triumph?
-I’d like to hear from you.
+I’d luv to hear from you.
 Feel free to add any tips that may be useful to other readers.